RedHatGov/rhmap-workshops/docs/www/4.2/default/lab-a-tour-of-the-client-api-dotnet.md

 ---
 layout: lab
-title: A Brief Tour of the Client SDK and Client API
+title: 5.1 Introduction to Client SDK and APIs
-subtitle:
+subtitle: A Brief Tour of the Client SDK and Client API
-html_title: A brief tour of the Client SDK and API
+html_title: A Brief Tour of the Client SDK and API
 categories: [lab, developers, api, cloud]
 ---